nataliecje/SC1015-vehicle-analysis/README.md

 This model performs slightly better than the previous.

-Grid Search CV was also used to determine the best parameters.
+`GridSearchCV` was also used to determine the best parameters.

 Max depth, which indicated the maximum depth of the tree, was determined to be best at 10.
 N estimators, the number of trees in the forest, was determined to be 600.